Coma (1978 film)

-Coma is a 1978 American mystery thriller film based on the 1977 novel of the same name by Robin Cook.
+Coma is a 1978 American mystery thriller film based on the 1977 novel by Robin Cook.
 The film rights were acquired by director Michael Crichton, who also wrote the screenplay, and the movie was produced by Martin Erlichmann for Metro-Goldwyn-Mayer.
 The cast includes Geneviève Bujold, Michael Douglas, Elizabeth Ashley, Richard Widmark, and Rip Torn.
 Among the actors in smaller roles are Tom Selleck, Lois Chiles, and Ed Harris.

 The story was adapted again into a two-part television miniseries broadcast in September 2012 on A&E television network.

 Plot

 Dr. Susan Wheeler, a surgical resident at Boston Memorial Hospital, is devastated when her friend, Nancy Greenly, a young healthy woman, is left brain dead after undergoing a routine procedure there.
 Her suspicions are aroused when, soon after, another young and otherwise healthy patient also falls comatose during knee surgery.

-Susan investigates and discovers that over the previous year, an unusual number of other fit, young patients have suffered the same fate and that all surgeries took place in operating room #8.
+Susan investigates and discovers that over the previous year, an unusual number of other fit, young patients have suffered the same fate.
 Those patients also had a tissue-type sample taken before being transferred to the Jefferson Institute, a remote care facility.
 Susan's physician boyfriend, Mark Bellows, believes it is merely a coincidence.

 Susan offends the Chief of Anesthesiology, Dr. George, by asking to review the relevant patient charts.
 Increasingly isolated and under mounting pressure from superiors and colleagues, Susan also begins doubting Mark's trustworthiness.
 She visits the hospital morgue where a postmortem is being performed on Nancy, who has since died.
 Susan asks the pathologists about ways someone could deliberately be put into a coma without detection.
 One pathologist suggests carbon monoxide poisoning.

 Dr. Harris, the chief of surgery, has twice reproached Susan about her recent behavior and interaction with Dr. George.
 He warns that she could be dismissed and insists she speaks with a psychiatrist as a condition of her staying on.
 He is, however, sympathetic and has her take the weekend off to cope with her grief and stress over Nancy's death.
 She and Mark spend a relaxing weekend at the seaside.
 While driving back to Boston, Susan sees a highway sign for the Jefferson Institute and wants to go there.
 Mark waits in the car while Susan enters the austere building.
 Nurse Emerson greets Susan and explains the facility is closed to visitors, but says there is a physicians' tour on Tuesday.